fedora-copr/copr/python/docs/client_v2/resource_info/project_chroot.rst

 Project chroot
 ==============

+Projects Chroots allows to enable and disable target chroots and modify project settings dedicated for specific chroots.

 Access to the project chroots is done through :py:meth:`~copr.client_v2.client.CoprClient.project_chroots`. property of initialized :py:class:`~copr.client_v2.client.CoprClient`.
 That property is an instance of :py:class:`~copr.client_v2.handlers.ProjectChrootHandle`.